spectrocloud/librarium/content/docs/00-release-notes.md

 - You can now deploy clusters in the Google Kubernetes Engine (GKE) environment with Palette.
 Use the [Create and Managed GCP GKE Cluster](/clusters/public-cloud/gcp/create-gcp-gke-cluster) guide to learn how to deploy clusters to GKE with Palette.

-- Palette now supports the ability for you to enable the usage of a custom registry and configure it directly from the Kubernetes pack.
-You can use the `imageSwap` section of the Kubernetes pack YAML to point to a custom registry.
+- Palette now supports the ability for you to use image swap and override specific registries, images or a combination of both.
+You can use the `imageSwap` section of the Kubernetes pack YAML to point to a different registry or image.
+Check out the [Image Swap](/clusters/cluster-management/image-swap) reference resource to learn more.

 - Deploying a host cluster to AWS with Red Hat Enterprise Linux (RHEL) as the Operating System (OS) is now possible.
 This can be done by utilizing the *Bring Your Own Operating System* (BYOOS) pack, which allows for the creation of a custom AMI based on RHEL.